 Fretting

+Creep

 Corrosion Testing

-Corrosion may considerately alter the characteristics of a joint both in terms of its strength and life.
-Corrosion testing in accordance with the relevant environmental conditions should be considered.
-The effects of the corrosion should be observed and measured.
+Corrosion can considerately alter the characteristics of a joint both in terms of its strength and life.
+It is important to consider corrosion testing in accordance with the relevant environmental conditions, and that the effects of the corrosion are observed and measured.

 High/Low Temperature Testing

 One of the objectives of testing at extreme temperature conditions is to reproduce the appropriate material characteristics as well as thermal strains and stress.
-Hence, not only should temperatures be simulated but also thermal gradients.
-Due to the difficulties and expense this testing should be minimised.
-Under this condition, information should be derived on joint strength and stiffness and variation from similar tests carried out at normal ambient should be noted.
+Hence, not only temperatures be simulated but also thermal gradients.
+Due to the difficulties and expense, it is important to minimise this testing.
+It is important under this condition, to derive the information on joint strength and stiffness and variation from similar tests carried out at normal ambient to be noted.

+Creep Testing

+Creep of joints can significantly reduce the preload over time.
+Loss of preload can be caused by creep of materials in the joint interface such as thermal spacers, CFRP, peelable shims, thermal fillers, etc. It is important to consider creep testing in accordance with the relevant environmental conditions, in particular for thermal exposure and thermal cycling.

+Vibration Loosening

+One objective of proto-flight or acceptance dynamic testing (sine, random, acoustic) is to verify, that the bolted junctions are not loosening under vibration loads.

 Production Testing

-It is unlikely that individual joints will be production tested.
-It is far more likely that the joints will be tested as part of an overall spacecraft structural test.
-Obviously, normal quality control procedures will aim to ensure that the production joint resembles the joint development tested within expected production tolerances.
+It is unlikely that individual joints are production tested.
+It is far more likely that the joints are tested as part of an overall spacecraft structural test.
+Obviously, normal quality control procedures aim to ensure that the production joint resembles the joint development tested within expected production tolerances.

 When a production test procedure is used, there is no need to use a test factor.
 It ensures freedom for each part from both proof and ultimate failures up to the level of the production test load.
-The production test load specified should be set at the specified proof load where the component is designed by the proof criterion.
-Where the component is designed by the ultimate criterion the production test level should be set at a value higher than the specified proof load.
-This should only be done when the proof/ultimate ratio is higher than the ratio of the specified proof and ultimate factors.
+It is important that the production test load specified is set at the specified proof load where the component is designed by the proof criterion.
+Where the component is designed by the ultimate criterion the production test level is set at a value higher than the specified proof load.
+It is important to note that this can only be done when the proof/ultimate ratio is higher than the ratio of the specified proof and ultimate factors.

-The proposed method of production testing should be taken into account when designing the joint.
+It is important that the proposed method of production testing is taken into account when designing the joint.

 Recommended Starting Values for Seating Torque